jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 #### DNS

 DNS--Domain Name services  allow you to resolve written domain names.  google.com, web.iit.edu, twit.tv, etc, etc and turn those values via lookup into IP addresses that can then route packets to and from.
 DNS is very important.
 Without it you would have to remember the IP address of every single site your wanted to visit.
 Very quickly this wouldn't scale and in fact this idea of domain names lead to the initial founding of Yahoo as the personal index of its founder Jerry Wang in 1990s.
+DNS is now a native part of the internet and is maintained by core DNS servers that are scattered world wide.
+The predominant software being used for DNS is called BIND9 form the ISC, Internet Software Consortium.
+We will not configure DNS servers here in this book, but focus on client configuration.

+8.8.8.8 8.8.4.4 1.1.1.1 Cloud Flare <-  is there and IBM one 4.4.4.4?
+OpenDNS servers

 Ubuntu pre 16.04 traditional networking (non-systemd)